LitingZhang/kernal_elevator/README.md

 * remove module using `sudo rmmod elevator`

 ### Known Bugs
+* When loading a passenger, the passenge's start floor and destination floor change to a huge number, but passenger type stays the same.
+* Cannot unload passenger due to previous error.
-* When issuing second request, a deadlock will occur
+* When sending multiple request, deadlock might occur.
-* Proc not working